bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialCO.md

 ```

 In this tutorial, we study the Bykov–Yablonskii–Kim
-model of CO-oxydation (see [^Govaerts]).
+model of CO oxidation (see [^Govaerts]).
 The goal of the tutorial is to show a simple example of how to perform codimension 2 bifurcation detection.

 $$\left\{\begin{array}{l}\dot{x}=2 q_{1} z^{2}-2 q_{5} x^{2}-q_{3} x y \\ \dot{y}=q_{2} z-q_{6} y-q_{3} x y \\ \dot{s}=q_{4} z-k q_{4} s\end{array}\right.\tag{E}$$